Skip links

 What Are Product labelling Rules in India?

 Product labelling in India is governed by various regulations according to their work for the consumer’s satisfaction & safety.
 It also helps in promoting fair trade practices and providing clear information to the consumers.
+To understand the product labelling requirements and regulations in India just go with the mentioned details:-

 FSSAI Labelling Regulations

-The Food Safety and standards authority in India (FSSAI) works to regulate the labelling of food products in India.
+The Food Safety and Standards Authority in India (FSSAI) works to regulate the labelling of food products in India.
 It includes some major key requirements mentioned below:-

 • FSSAI Logo – On all the food products display of the FSSAI logo with the FSSAI registration/registration number is mandatory.